 Cut Off times

 - Marathon: 9 hours – athletes will have to pass the first half within 5 hrs to be allowed to proceed with the second half.

 - 30 km: 8½ hours

 Slipping and falls – likely the number one cause of injury on the course.
 Go cautious on the downhill sections and pace yourself according to your technical running ability when on rough or uneven ground.

 Getting Lost – the course is well marked however fatigued runners tend to develop tunnel vision!!
 If you do not see a marker for some time – go back and find one then resume! get familiar with the course before the day to give yourself the best chance if you become lost.

 Snakes – not at this time of year.

-Hammer Nutrition will be present and have a stand with Gels, Bars and more.
-You can purchase these needs on their website www.hammernutrition.com.au beforehand on on the day at the event.
+Tailwind Nutrition will be present and have a stand with Tailwind Products.
+Additionally you can purchase these in store at Summit Gear and also on the website www.summitgear.com.au before the event.

 There is no reception anywhere on any of the race courses, with any carrier.
 The cliffs of the Wolgan Valley can do funny things to the reception of satellite phones, but they are by far your best bet.

 To see when you can collect your race number, see the Schedule of Events HERE and scroll down to “Registration Desk Schedule”.
-WE DO NOT POST OUT.
+We don’t post out race numbers

 Please see the Terms and Conditions HERE for our refund policy.
 As always, early is best.